jeremiecoullon/knowitwall/README.md

   - <del>one box for the text (with a character limit, say 200)</del>
   - <del>one box for the URL to the 3rd party content</del>
 - **Displaying URLs:** copy any hyperlink into the message, and the entire annotation become clickable
+- **bug**: when you have a URL in the annotation, it doesn't display on the right hand side

 ###Annotator frontend